JoachimSchaeffer/HDRegAnalytics/README.md

 Email: joachim.schaeffer@posteo.de

 ReadMe for repository acssocaited with the article:
-Interpretation of High-Dimensional Linear Regression — Effects of Nullsapce and Regularization Demonstrated on Battery Data
+Interpretation of High-Dimensional Linear Regression: Effects of Nullspace and Regularization Demonstrated on Battery Data

 ## Code